 National Marine Sanctuary Educational Presentations & Exhibits about the Humpback Whale

-The Hawaiian Islands Humpback Whale National Marine Sanctuary Visitor Center is a cluster of three of buildings in the north part of Kihei, with educational exhibits and scheduled talks and presentations about humpback whales.
-It is at 726 South Kihei Road, phone 808-879-2818.
-Open Monday through Friday.
+The Hawaiian Islands Humpback Whale National Marine Sanctuary Visitor Center is a cluster of three buildings in the north part of Kihei, with educational exhibits and scheduled talks and presentations about humpback whales.
+It is open Monday through Friday and is located at:

 Visitor Center of National Marine Sanctuary

 See the page of Things To Do In Maui for Haleakala, Lahaina, Lavender farm, aquarium, luaus, whale watching, snorkeling, tours, helicopters, horseback riding, dinner cruises, parasailing, fishing, biking, golf, beaches, kids, and family fun, and more.